WHAT IS AN ENLIGHTMENT INTENSIVE RETREAT?

 Community Support: Availing of our instinctual need to socialize, we can share and grow within a group dynamic particularly one which focuses on spiritual development and awareness.

-Each of these lifestyle practices are connected to the following areas of life: Body, Mind, Spirit, relationship, professional, financial and family.
+Each of these lifestyle practices is connected to the following areas of life: Body, Mind, Spirit, relationship, professional, financial and family.

 What is the steady state?